santy0004/santy0004/README.md

 # 💫 About Me:
-👨‍💻Simple user<br>💻Studying ethical hacking and cybersecurity<br>🎬Born in 2004
+👨‍💻Simple user<br>💻Studying cybersecurity and criminology<br>🎬Born in 2004

 ## 🌐 Socials: